 Obtaining blood from the false ABO group can be fatal.
 For example, if someone with blood group B donated blood to blood group A, their anti-B antibodies will attack the group B red blood cells of blood group B.

-Therefore a person with blood group B should never donate blood to a person with blood group A and vice versa.
-Blood group O does not have any antibodies, so it can give blood to any blood type.
+Therefore, a person with blood group B should never donate blood to one with blood group A and vice versa.
+Blood group O has no antibodies, so it can give blood to any blood type.

 7. Reasons to Find Out Your Blood Group